Maruf-dev/js.tutorial/js.md

 var.trim() => it removes white spaces from str. var.split('a') => it creates an array it takes as a target "a" letter and removes it.

-- numbers
-in js all numbers are number. there no differens beetween 1 or 3.5. they all are same. math operators +,-,*,/, **, %
--explain updating data with a method of likes. (like there was 10 likes and smbd liked and its now 11 likes) NaN => 5 / 'salom'
-// math in js
-Math.round(2.8) => 3 // yaxlitlash

 // str tamplate str
 let a = 'samle text'